iRail/tip-skip/README.md

 * Boarding goes smoother.
 * In the end buses and trams are more punctual.

+To purchase a De Lijn SMS ticket you SMS an order code before boarding the vehicle to the phone number 4884.
+For an SMS ticket of 60 minutes that is ‘DL’ (€ 1.45); for an SMS ticket of 120 minutes ‘DL120’ (€ 2.25).
+After a few seconds you will receive a confirmation
+SMS and this counts as a ticket.

 ### 4411
 Advantages of 4411 SMS tickets:
 * No messing about which P&D machines you'll use.